 Charles is a member of the WHO taskforce on NCDs in Migrants and was a also member and a rapporteur of the Planning Committee for WHO Global Consultation on Migrant Health.
 He is a core member of the European Hypertension Society Workgroup on Hypertension & Cardiovascular Risk in Low Resource Settings.
 He serves as a member on several scientific advisory boards.
 He is an Associate Editor for Internal and Emergency Medicine, and serves as Guest Editor and Editorial Board member for several journals.

-Julia Bala, PhD, is a clinical and child psychologist and psychotherapist.
+Julia Bala, PhD, is a child psychologist and psychotherapist.
 Educated in former Yugoslavia and the USA, since arrival to the Netherlands in 1992, she has been specializing in diagnostics and the treatment of traumatized refugee children and families.
 As a former staff member of Centrum’45 / ARQ National Psychotrauma Center and Pharos Foundation she developed therapeutic interventions in relation to family consequences of trauma, and participated in the establishment of novel treatment and preventive programs.

 Julia’s current work as an independent consultant focuses on the development and implementation of preventive programs for refugee parents and families.
 She provides training, consultation, participates in research projects, and publishes on topics related to her main fields of interest: the intergenerational consequences of trauma, the influence of (forced) migration on parenting and the development of children, and fostering resilience though multifamily interventions.